 One defines themselves though their individualising characteristics, the focus is on what separates them from the world, what makes them unique and different from others.
 Historically this has been the dominant point of view of western culture, greatly egged on by Christianity and capitalism and most lately evidenced by such things as celebrity worship and social media.
 Foucault elaborated this beautifully in History of Sexuality.

-This is rather in contrast to, say, eastern ideology where collectivistic ideology dominates, even to this day, with people ingesting the perception that they don’t matter as much on their own as they do as a part of the whole of their community, be it in politics or religion.
+This is rather in contrast to, say, eastern-side thinking where a trend for collectivistic ideology dominates, even to this day, with people ingesting the perception that they don’t matter as much on their own as they do as a part of the whole of their community, be it in politics or religion.

 (This is a very sweeping assessment in very, very broad strokes, but this is, after all, the short footnote-free version.)